 What was the precise moment you fell in love with Jennifer Lawrence?

 Was it during one of her performances in serious films such as Winter’s Bone and Silver Linings Playbook or one of the massive franchises like The Hunger Games?
 Was it when she poked fun of herself at the Oscars after tripping on the stairs to the stage or gave a piggyback ride to comedian Aziz Ansari?
 Was it when she called out Hollywood for inequality in pay between male and female actors in a scathing post on Lenny Letter?
-Or was it every time she clapped back against body image issues in Hollywood, body shamers, and diets in general?
+Was it every time she clapped back against body image issues in Hollywood, body shamers, and diets in general?
 Or was it during the laugh-out-loud hilarious interview she recently conducted with Kim Kardashian?

 Whatever your JLaw moment was, it’s safe to say we’ve all fallen in love with the down-to-earth, goofy actress.
 Although she is now one of the world’s most famous faces, Lawrence came from humble beginnings.
 Born in the small town of Indian Hills, Kentucky to a father who worked in construction and a mother who managed a nearby summer camp, she grew up a self-described “misfit”.
 Social anxiety and hyperactivity contributed to her being an outcast among her peers, but she quickly discovered that acting on stage and performing in front of others made her anxiety disappear.